 Most people acknowledge the need for estate planning; however, nearly half of all Americans have yet to create an estate plan.
 If you are one of them, there is no time like the present to get started.
 When you think of estate planning, you likely think about the distribution of your estate assets when you are gone.
 A well thought out estate plan, however, can help preserve those assets while you are alive as well as ensure that they provide for your loved ones after your death.

-At Levine, Furman, Rubin & Alguram, LLC we understand the highly personal, and often sensitive, nature of estate planning which is why we are dedicated to developing a lifelong relationship with you that will result in an estate plan that reflects your needs and wishes, both now and in the future.
-Contact us today by calling (732) 238-6000 or by filling out our online contact form so we can get started on your estate plan today.
+At Levine, Furman & Rubin, LLC our East Brunswick estate planning attorneys understand the highly personal, and often sensitive, nature of estate planning which is why we are dedicated to developing a lifelong relationship with you that will result in an estate plan that reflects your needs and wishes, both now and in the future.

 Why Is Estate Planning Important?